 Used as a medicinal herb in India for thousands of years, turmeric has made its way to the west.
 Turmeric is a potent anti-inflammatory and is rich in antioxidants.
 For perimenopausal women specifically, turmeric is excellent at supporting a healthy estrogen balance.

 Beyond that, the benefits of turmeric are numerous.
 It may be helpful with inflammation, osteoporosis, high blood pressure, gut health, iron chelation, fibroids, and more.

 Osteoporosis is one, in particular, I’d like to discuss further.
 Many women begin to experience the onset of osteoporosis, or bone loss, as they age.
 It’s a scary thing to think about, but there’s hope!
 As well as the well-known nutrients that may be helpful in the possible prevention of osteoporosis, like calcium and vitamin D, curcuminoids (present in turmeric) have been shown to prevent bone loss.

 Turmeric is one of those rare natural superstars that we could benefit from even if we don’t have any specific health conditions presenting themselves.
-Turmeric Boost contains a highly bioavailable (meaning it is easier for the body to utilize) curcumin formulation.

 13. N-Acetyl-Cysteine (NAC)

 NAC is an amino acid and precursor to glutathione, our most powerful antioxidant.
 Antioxidants are vital in the fight against oxidative stress.

 Unfortunately, as we age, antioxidant levels decline, leading to higher levels of oxidative stress.
 Additionally, decreasing estrogen levels also increases oxidative stress.

 Another not-so-fun fact about oxidative stress is that it is involved in the development of menopausal symptoms, such as hot flashes and night sweats.